bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 - Policy and stewardship: community-level antibiotic stewardship programs, local guidelines.

 **A multi-tech lens:** That's a lot to cover!
 Therefore, this time around, we take a techie's lens - and by that, we mean focusing on any tools and techniques, cutting across both computational and biomedical domains.
-This narrows our focus to exploring tools and techniques (regardless of other factors, such as whether the tools are for surveillance or identifying social determinants) that might suggest actionable areas.
+This narrows our focus to exploring tools and techniques (regardless of other factors, such as whether the tools are for surveillance or identifying social determinants) that might suggest readily actionable areas.
 A detailed descrition of the PubMed search term is provided towards the end of the article.